Territories between us, and the sites at which we meet.

 - Moshekwa Langa

 - Nyakallo Maleke

 - Senzeni Marasela

 - Zyma Amien

-Soil, a material present in her practice and in this particular work symbolises notions of burial and traces.
-In this performance the incorporation of bright river sand connects to arid desert terrains and the healing and spiritual properties of the ocean is juxtaposition with the rich dark soil reminiscent of more tropical terrains.
+Soil, a material present in her practice and in this particular work, symbolises notions of burial and traces.
+In this performance, the incorporation of bright river sand connects to arid desert terrain, and the healing and spiritual properties of the ocean are juxtaposed with the rich, dark soil more reminiscent of tropical terrain.